 • the symptoms are similar to traces after a nettle burn;

-• negative signs develop suddenly, itching worries, after taking allergy pills, exclusion of contact with the irritant, the rashes disappear without a trace;
+• negative signs develop suddenly, itching bothers you, after taking allergy pills and avoiding contact with the irritant, the rash disappears without a trace;

-• causes many factors: food, cold, strong wind, UV rays, friction of clothing, medication.
+• caused by many factors: food, cold, strong wind, UV rays, friction of clothing parts, taking medications.

 Quincke's edema